AFI Catalog of Feature Films

-The AFI Catalog of Feature Films, also known as the AFI Catalog, is an ongoing project by the American Film Institute (AFI) to catalog all commercially-made and theatrically exhibited American motion pictures from the birth of cinema in 1893 to the present.
+The AFI Catalog of Feature Films, also known as the AFI Catalog, is an ongoing project by the American Film Institute (AFI) to catalog all commercially made and theatrically exhibited American motion pictures from the birth of cinema in 1893 to the present.
 It began as a series of hardcover books known as The American Film Institute Catalog of Motion Pictures, and subsequently became an exclusively online film database.

 Each entry in the catalog typically includes the film's title, physical description, production and distribution companies, production and release dates, cast and production credits, a plot summary, song titles, and notes on the film's history.
 The films are indexed by personal credits, production and distribution companies, year of release, and major and minor plot subjects.

 To qualify for the "Feature Films" volumes, a film must have been commercially produced either on American soil or by an American company.
 In accordance with the International Federation of Film Archives (FIAF; French: Fédération Internationale des Archives du Film), the film must have also been given a theatrical release in 35 mm or larger gauge to the general public, with a running time of at least 40 minutes (or a length of at least four reels).
 With that said, the Catalog has included over 17,000 short films (those less than 40 minutes/four reels) from the first era of filmmaking (1893–1910).

 The print version comprises five volumes documenting all films produced in the United States from 1892 to 1993, while new records are created by the AFI editorial team and added each year to the online database.

 History

-On September 29, 1965, according to congress.gov, U.S. Senate Bill S.1483 was signed into law as the "National Foundation on the Arts and Humanities Act of 1965" by the 36th U.S. President Lyndon B. Johnson; it established the American Film Institute (AFI), as well as the National Endowment for the Arts and the National Endowment for the Humanities.
+On September 29, 1965, according to congress.gov, U.S. Senate Bill S.1483 was signed into law as the National Foundation on the Arts and Humanities Act of 1965 by the 36th U.S. President Lyndon B. Johnson; it established the American Film Institute (AFI), as well as the National Endowment for the Arts and the National Endowment for the Humanities.
 As there was no existing listings of films of the past—making preservation an immediate concern—the Bill obliged the AFI to build a new "catalog" of feature films that would protect cultural history from being lost in obscurity or disappearing entirely.

 In 1967, the AFI officially began operation, documenting the first century of American filmmaking through the AFI Catalog of Feature Films.
 The Catalog was the first scholarly listing of American films, "with academically vetted information about the existence, availability and sources of motion pictures already produced, spanning the entirety of the art form since 1893."

 From 1968 to 1971, AFI researched film production between 1921 and 1930 (i.e., the 1920s).
-The first AFI Catalog was published thereafter in 1971 by the University of California Press; the publication featured, as encyclopedic volumes, the records for every American feature film released during the 1920s' period.
+The first AFI Catalog was published thereafter in 1971 by the University of California Press; the publication featured, as encyclopedic volumes, the records for every American feature film released during the 1920s.